alvarogarcia7/blog_source/source/_posts/draft_searching-on-failing-tests.md

 To keep the executed tests, I created a support branch where I deleted the tests that were selected to be excluded.
 Always executed "all tests in the suite" as this makes it faster to select in the IDE.

-When the half taken was wrong, I reverted the last commit and selected the other half
+When the half taken was wrong, I reverted the last commit and selected the other half.

+After finding the minimum sequence and solving the issue, this support branch was discarded

 ## Conclusion